 - Dark glass is a must in order to retain the effective properties of the essential oils

-Definitely a good thing to have and use around the kitchen ⏤ I am pretty sure I use mine everyday.
-This one is great because it’s not only heat-safe and can handle hot pours, but the clear glass makes it perfect for precise measuring.
+- Definitely a good thing to have and use around the kitchen ⏤ I am pretty sure I use mine everyday.
+It’s great because it’s not only heat-safe and can handle hot pours, but the clear glass makes it perfect for precise measuring.
 I have had cheap plastic ones from the dollar store in the past and the plastic not only clouded with age making it difficult to get adequate measurements, but the numbers began to chip and peel after a few washes.
 But not this one!
-You buy one of these and they last you a lifetime.
+You buy it and it’ll last you a lifetime.

 How to make